hazelcast/hazelcast-reference-manual/src/DataPartitioning.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Your data can have multiple copies on partition primaries and backups, depending on your backup count.
 Please see the [Backing Up Maps section](#backing-up-maps).*
 <br></br>

-Partition distributions in the above illustrations are for your convenience and descriptive purposes.
-Normally, the partitions are not distributed in any order (as they are shown in these illustrations), but are distributed randomly.
-The important point here is that Hazelcast equally distributes the partition primaries and their backup replicas among the members.

 Starting with Hazelcast 3.6, lite members are introduced.
 Lite members are a new type of members that do not own any partition.
 Lite members are intended for use in computationally-heavy task executions and listener registrations.
 Although they do not own any partitions, they can access partitions that are owned by other members in the cluster.